MicrosoftDocs/Viva/Viva/glint/reports/comments-report.md

 ## Choose which comment sections are shown on your dashboard

-The Comments report is divided into sections.
-The *Overview* section displays by default.
+The Comments report is divided into sections. *Overview* displays by default.

 :::image type="content" source="../../media/glint/reports/comments-overview.png" alt-text="Screenshot of Comments Overview default sections."